COMMUNITY HEALTH WORKERS (CHWs) AND THE CORONAVIRUS

 Understand the Basics: Find information from the Centers for Disease Control and Prevention including fact sheets, how to prevent the spread of the virus, and guidance for faith-based institutions, and more from www.coronavirus.gov.

-Respond to Myths: Watch recorded webinars in English and Spanish that confront myths and rumors about the new coronavirus, who can get it and how to prevent it – and guard against stigma that being Asian, or from certain ethnicities or communities will increase the chance of getting or spreading COVID-19.
+Respond to Myths: Confront myths and rumors about the new coronavirus, who can get it and how to prevent it – and guard against stigma that being Asian, or from certain ethnicities or communities will increase the chance of getting or spreading COVID-19.

 Read the Latest Presidential Update: start here to find out recent guidance for all residents of the United States as it changes.